-ODETICS, INC. CLASS A COMMON STOCK THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ODETICS, INC. CLASS A COMMON STOCK

-The undersigned stockholder of Class A common stock of ODETICS, INC. hereby appoints GREGORY A. MINER and GARY W. SMITH, and each of them, proxies of the undersigned, each with full power to act without the other and with power of substitution, to represent the undersigned at the Annual Meeting of Stockholders of Odetics to be held at 1515 South Manchester Avenue, Anaheim, California 92802 on September 13, 2002 at 10:00 a.m.
-(Pacific Time), and at any adjournments thereof, and to vote all shares of Class A common stock of Odetics held of record by the undersigned on July 26, 2002, with all the powers the undersigned would possess if personally present, in accordance with the instructions on the reverse hereof.
+The undersigned stockholder of Class A common stock of ODETICS, INC. hereby appoints GREGORY A. MINER and GARY W. SMITH, and each of them, proxies of the undersigned, each with full power to act without the other and with power of substitution, to represent the undersigned at the Annual Meeting of Stockholders of Odetics to be held at 1515 South Manchester Avenue, Anaheim, California 92802 on September 12, 2003 at 10:00 a.m.
+(Pacific Time), and at any adjournments thereof, and to vote all shares of Class A common stock of Odetics held of record by the undersigned on July 25, 2003, with all the powers the undersigned would possess if personally present, in accordance with the instructions on the reverse hereof.

 The undersigned hereby revokes any other proxy to vote at such Annual Meeting of Stockholders and hereby ratifies and confirms all that said proxies, and each of them, may lawfully do by virtue hereof.
-The undersigned also acknowledges receipt of the Notice of Annual Meeting of Stockholders, the proxy statement and the annual report to stockholders on Form 10-K for the year ended March 31, 2002, which were furnished with this proxy.
+The undersigned also acknowledges receipt of the Notice of Annual Meeting of Stockholders, the proxy statement and the annual report to stockholders on Form 10-K for the year ended March 31, 2003 (including Amendment No. 1 to such annual report), which were furnished with this proxy.

-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN ACCORDANCE WITH THE INSTRUCTIONS BELOW, OR IF NO INSTRUCTIONS ARE INDICATED, THIS PROXY WILL BE VOTED FOR PROPOSALS 1 AND 2, AND IN ACCORDANCE WITH THE DISCRETION OF THE PROXY HOLDERS WITH REGARD TO ANY OTHER MATTERS PROPERLY BROUGHT TO A VOTE AT THE ANNUAL MEETING OR ANY ADJOURNMENT OR POSTPONEMENT THEREOF.
+THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN ACCORDANCE WITH THE INSTRUCTIONS BELOW, OR IF NO INSTRUCTIONS ARE INDICATED, THIS PROXY WILL BE VOTED FOR PROPOSALS 1, 2 AND 3, AND IN ACCORDANCE WITH THE DISCRETION OF THE PROXY HOLDERS WITH REGARD TO ANY OTHER MATTERS PROPERLY BROUGHT TO A VOTE AT THE ANNUAL MEETING OR ANY ADJOURNMENT OR POSTPONEMENT THEREOF.